j-berg-au/BOUNDLESS/content/Notes.md

 - Odd jobs (for Coin)
 - Work on a Project
 - Find information
+- Add a "Montage" feel to it
 ##### Crafting
+- Does crafting require ingredients?
 ##### Exploration?
 # Storymaster
 ##### Combat Building